Bounds and Hardness Results for Conflict-free Choosability: Abstract

 \section{Abstract}

-Motivated by its application in the frequency assignment problem for cellular networks, conflict-free coloring was first studied by Even et al. in [Conflict-free colorings of simple geometric regions with applications to frequency assignment in cellular networks, SIAM Journal on Computing, 2004].
-A \emph{conflict-free coloring} of a hypergraph $\mathcal{H}$ is an assignment of colors to the vertex set of $\mathcal{H}$ such that every hyperedge in $\mathcal{H}$ has a vertex whose color is distinct from every other vertex in that hyperedge.
-The minimum number of colors required for such a coloring is known as the \emph{conflict-free chromatic number} of $\mathcal{H}$.
-Conflict-free coloring has also been studied on open/closed neighborhood hypergraphs of a given graph.
+A \emph{(partial) conflict-free coloring} of a hypergraph $\mathcal{H}$ is an assignment of colors to (a subset of) the vertex set of $\mathcal{H}$ such that every hyperedge in $\mathcal{H}$ has a vertex whose color is distinct from every other vertex in that hyperedge.
+The minimum number of colors required for such a coloring is known as the \emph{(partial) conflict-free chromatic number} of $\mathcal{H}$.
+It is easy to see that the conflict-free chromatic number of a hypergraph is at most its partial conflict-free chromatic number plus one.
+Conflict-free coloring has also been studied on the open/closed neighborhood hypergraphs of a given graph under the name open/closed neighborhood conflict-free coloring.
+In this paper, we study partial and full list variants of conflict-free coloring where, for every vertex $v$, we are given a list of admissible colors $L_v$ such that $v$ is allowed to be colored only from $L_v$. \\

+It was shown by Pach and Tardos [Combinatorics, Probability and Computing, 2009] that for any constant $\epsilon > 0$, the closed-neighborhood conflict-free chromatic number of a graph $G$ is at most $O(\ln^{2 + \epsilon}\Delta)$, where $\Delta$ represents the maximum degree of $G$.
+Later, Glebov, Szabó, and Tardos [Combinatorics, Probability and Computing, 2014] showed that there exist graphs $G$ that require $\Omega(\ln^2\Delta)$ colors for a closed neighborhood conflict-free coloring.
+Bhyravarapu, Kalyanasundaram, and Mathew [Journal of Graph Theory, 2021] bridged the gap between the upper and the lower bound.
+They showed that the closed-neighborhood conflict-free chromatic number of any graph $G$ is at most $O(\ln^2 \Delta)$. \\

-In this paper, we study the list variant of conflict-free coloring where, for every vertex $v$, we are given a list of admissible colors $L_v$ such that $v$ is allowed to be colored only from $L_v$.
-We prove upper bounds for the list conflict-free chromatic number of general hypergraphs and graphs.
+In this paper, we extend the $O(\ln^2 \Delta)$ upper bound to the partial list variant of the closed-neighborhood conflict-free chromatic number.
+Further, we establish computational complexity results concerning the list open/closed-neighborhood conflict-free chromatic numbers.